 About

-I was born and raised in Bogotá, Colombia, within a rich cultural and relational landscape.
+I was born and raised in Bogotá, Colombia, immersed in a rich cultural and relational landscape.

-These early experiences fostered a deep curiosity about how culture, creativity, and identity can shape our inner worlds.
+Early on, I became deeply curious about how culture, creativity, and identity influence the way we connect, express ourselves, and make sense of our world.
 These roots continue to guide how I listen, connect, and relate in my work as a therapist.

 Image: Jair Aquino